 It also goes without saying that this bikini glamour shot can work with a blue gel, or pink gel, or pretty much any color.
 You can tweak this arrangement based the color of the model’s outfit.

 Ok gang, take this idea and run with it!
-Go create and show me what you come up with, because your BEST shot is your next shot!
-So keep learning, keep thinking, and keep shooting. – Adios!
+Go pick up that camera and shoot something because your BEST shot is your NEXT shot.
+So keep learning, keep thinking, and keep shooting.
+Adios!